An app that harnesses the unused processing electricity of idling mobile telephones has become aware of anti-cancer molecules in various ingredients.

 “The next step is to apply AI technologies to discover the impact that specific combinations of medicine and food-based molecules ought to have on people.”

-Weilin Wu, Cancer Research UK’s health records officer, said: “This exciting study shows we are probably capable of discovering leads for new most cancers remedies many of the certainly going on chemical compounds that make up our food and drink.
+Weilin Wu, Cancer Research UK’s health records officer, said: “This exciting study shows we can probably discover leads for most new cancer remedies, including many of the certainly going-on chemical compounds that make up our food and drink.

-“But even supposing this technique bears fruit, there’s a long road ahead to expand them into cancer remedies and check whether they may help treat the disease.
+“But even if this technique bears fruit, there’s a long road ahead to expand it into cancer remedies and check whether it may help treat the disease.

-“Your typical weight-reduction plan is lots of extra essential for reducing most cancers risk than consuming a specific kind of meals.
+“Your typical weight-reduction plan is much more essential for reducing most cancer risks than consuming a specific meal.

 The app is a partnership between Imperial College London and the Vodafone Foundation.
 The findings have been posted in Nature.